Species substitution, graph suspension, and graded Hopf algebras of painted tree polytopes: Abstract

 \section{Abstract}

-Combinatorial Hopf algebras of painted trees exemplify the connections between operads and bialgebras.
-These trees were introduced recently as examples of how graded Hopf operads can bequeath structure upon compositions of coalgebras.
-We put these trees in context by exhibiting them as the minimal elements of face posets of convex polytopes.
-The faces posets themselves often possess the structure of graded Hopf algebras (with one-sided unit).
+Combinatorial Hopf algebras of trees exemplify the connections between operads and bialgebras.
+Painted trees were introduced recently as examples of how graded Hopf operads can bequeath Hopf structures upon compositions of coalgebras.
+We put these trees in context by exhibiting them as the minimal elements of face posets of certain convex polytopes.
+The full face posets themselves often possess the structure of graded Hopf algebras (with one-sided unit).
+We can enumerate faces using the fact that they are structure types of substitutions of combinatorial species.
+Species considered here include ordered and unordered binary trees and ordered lists (labeled corollas).
 Some of the polytopes that constitute our main results are well known in other contexts.
-First we see the classical permutahedra, and then certain generalized permutahedra: specifically the graph-associahedra of the star graphs which are known collectively as the \emph{stellohedra}, and the graph-associahedra of the fan-graphs.
-As an aside we show that the stellohedra also appear as certain lifted generalized permutahedra: graph composihedra for complete graphs.
-Tree species considered here include ordered and unordered binary trees and ordered lists (labeled corollas).
-Thus our results show how to represent our new algebras using the graph tubings.
+First we see the classical permutahedra, and then certain \emph{generalized permutahedra}: specifically the graph-associahedra of suspensions of certain simple graphs.
+As an aside we show that the stellohedra also appear as \emph{liftings} of generalized permutahedra: graph composihedra for complete graphs.
+Thus our results give examples of Hopf algebras of tubings and marked tubings of graphs.
 We also show an alternative associative algebra structure on the graph tubings of star graphs.